jina-ai/jina/docs/fundamentals/clean-code.md

 ```
 ````

+## Add Chunk in correct order

-1. Add `Chunks` to root `Document`, do not create them in one line to keep recursive document structure correct.
+Add `Chunks` to root `Document`, do not create them in one line to keep recursive document structure correct.
 This is because `chunks` use `ref_doc` to control its `granularity`, at `chunk` creation time, it didn't know anything about its parent, and will get a wrong `granularity` value.

 ````{tab} ✅ Do
 ```python